-Figure OC3.
-Coastal sea level heights from 1967-2012 for both a. summer and b. winter.
-South Beach, Oregon coastal sea level was chosen to illustrate patterns in the northern portion of the CCLME.
+Figure OC 1.
+Coastal sea level heights from 1967-2013 for monthly, winter, and summer means.
+Monthly values are included to show seasonal cycles and a continuous time series, and the blue line shows a running annual average.
+South Beach, Oregon coastal sea level illustrates patterns in the northern portion of the CCLME.